Industry overview

 Data Extraction for Airlines

-Airlines run on the thinnest operating margins in global transportation, where a one-percent shift in yield on a high-volume route separates a profitable quarter from a loss-making one.
-Every fare your revenue management team sets is in direct competition with dozens of other carriers, all optimizing simultaneously against the same pool of demand.
+Airlines run on the thinnest operating margins in global transportation.
+A one-percent yield shift on a high-volume route separates a profitable quarter from a loss.

-A single origin-destination pair like DEL-DXB is priced by fifteen carriers across multiple booking classes, with fares updating continuously as each airline's revenue engine responds to demand, inventory levels, and competitor moves.
-Add ancillary pricing — bags, seats, meals, priority boarding, lounge access, upgrades — and every flight becomes a pricing surface with hundreds of data points, all volatile, all hidden behind session-based APIs and anti-bot defenses..
+A single O&D is priced by 15 carriers across multiple booking classes, with fares moving continuously as each RM engine reacts to demand and competitor moves.
+Add ancillaries and every flight becomes a pricing surface with hundreds of data points..

-Revenue management in airlines is not a weekly review.
-It is a decision loop that runs every few minutes on every route.
+Revenue management is not a weekly review.
+It is a decision loop running every few minutes per route.

-This is the landscape we extract data from.
-Every hour, across every major meta-search, OTA, and competitor airline website.
+This is the surface we extract from.
+Every 15 to 30 minutes, across every meta-search, every OTA, and every direct competitor airline website.

 Key platforms in this space

-A one-percent yield disadvantage on a high-volume route can move 6 to 10 percent of bookings to a competing carrier within the same booking window.
-Revenue teams that detect competitor fare changes within minutes and respond within the same pricing cycle hold their yield.
-Everyone else explains the shortfall at the end of the quarter.
+A one-percent yield disadvantage on a high-volume route shifts 6 to 10 percent of bookings to a competing carrier within the same booking window.
+Teams that detect competitor fare changes within minutes hold their yield.
+Everyone else explains the shortfall at quarter-end.

 Use cases